Interview: Lambda As A Proxy With Spreaker

 Most manual tests are done on our staging environment.

-What kind of traffic have you been seeing since the app went live?
 Can you share how many pageviews/API hits the app is handling?
 Have you done any load testing to see what the limits are?

 To give you a rough number, the Spreaker Podcast Radio app has more than 500K installs.
 Considering it does an ad request each time an audio track is played, you can easily do the math to get a rough volume amount.